Stop Excessive Sweating With BOTOX®

-Depending on your symptoms, Botox may help you deal with excessive sweating.
-You’re more likely to benefit from the procedure if hyperhidrosis inconveniences you in the following way: you’re constantly thinking about excessive seating; spending hours trying to manage it; having to change clothes to avoid stains; having to pack up extra supplies, such as towels or deodorant, wherever you go; and trying every idea on how to manage it, such as prescription antiperspirants, powders or deodorants.
-If you’re not sure if this treatment is right for you, feel free to contact us–we are confident our hyperhidrosis treatment is an option to consider.*
+Depending on your symptoms, BOTOX® may help you deal with excessive sweating.
+You’re more likely to benefit from the procedure if hyperhidrosis inconveniences you in the following way: you’re constantly thinking about excessive sweating; spending hours trying to manage it; having to change clothes to avoid stains; having to pack up extra supplies, such as towels or deodorant, wherever you go; and trying every idea on how to manage it, such as prescription antiperspirants, powders or deodorants.

-What are some benefits of Botox for armpits Minot?
+What are some benefits of BOTOX® for my armpits?

-According to an open-label study by Pariser et al., Botox for primary axillary hyperhidrosis improved work performance and productivity, particularly in management of time and workplace demands.
-In addition, Botox for armpits has been shown to make significant improvements in quality of life as measured by reduction in impairments in “daily activities, work, and a range of social interactions” (Glaser et al.).
-In short, Botox for armpits can improve your daily life.*
+According to an open-label study by Pariser et al., BOTOX® for primary axillary hyperhidrosis improved work performance and productivity, particularly in management of time and workplace demands.
+In addition, BOTOX® has been shown to make significant improvements in quality of life as measured by reduction in impairments in “daily activities, work, and a range of social interactions” (Glaser et al.).

-When you come in for your hyperhidrosis treatment, you can expect the provider to measure the area to be treated using a test known as the Minor’s Iodine-Starch Test.
-Your injector will wipe your armpit dry and apply an iodine solution.
-After the solution dries, she will apply starch powder.
-You will sit for 10 minutes as the injector and you wait for the results, or dark blue stains indicating the affected area.
+When you come in for your hyperhidrosis treatment, you can expect us to measure the area to be treated using a test known as the Minor’s Iodine-Starch Test.
+We will wipe your armpit dry and apply an iodine solution.
+After the solution dries, we will apply starch powder.
+You will sit for 10 minutes as the we wait for the results, or dark blue stains indicating the affected area.

 Will I require a follow-up appointment?